Erik van Rooyen Betting Profile: The Sentry - PGA TOUR

 van Rooyen's Recent Performances

-- He has finished with an average score of -15 those four times he's made the cut.
+- In his last five tournaments, his average score has been -15.

-- In terms of driving distance, Erik van Rooyen has averaged 310.3 yards in his past five starts.
+- Off the tee, Erik van Rooyen has averaged 310.3 yards in his past five tournaments.

 van Rooyen's Advanced Stats and Rankings